Skip to main contentAccessibility Statement

 Management arrangements

-The North Northamptonshire Strategic Plan will be prepared, consulted upon, and managed by the Planning Policy Executive Advisory Panel, reporting into the Executive.
-Adoption of the Plan will be considered by Full Council.
+The North Northamptonshire Local Plan will be prepared, consulted upon, and managed by the Planning Communities Executive Advisory Panel, reporting into and adopted by the Executive.

 Resources required to produce the DPD